Administrative Training Committee (ATC)

-I am excited about the ATC goals and activities planned for 2017 and hope that you will take this opportunity to explore NIH’s Management Intern and Presidential Management Fellows programs.
-In an era of transparency and continuous improvement, I am always interested in hearing from you about our programs.
-If you have suggestions or questions, please drop me an e-mail at: email@example.com.
+We are excited about the ATC goals and activities planned for 2022 and hope that you will take this opportunity to explore NIH’s Management Intern and Presidential Management Fellows programs.
+In an era of transparency and continuous improvement, we are always interested in hearing from you about our programs.
+If you have suggestions or questions, please drop me an e-mail at: firstname.lastname@example.org , Executive Officer, NCCIH.

 Management Intern Subcommittee

 The MI Program is the NIH’s longest-running intern program that is exclusively for current NIH federal employees.
 Established in 1957, there are over 400 interns that have graduated from this program.
 The program offers highly motivated NIH employees an opportunity to explore different administrative fields.

 MI Program Manager

 NIH has been hiring At-Large and Designated PMFs since 1985 to meet its long-term succession planning needs.
 The PMF program provides a broad range of positions in administrative and program areas to high-potential aspiring leaders who have recently finished their degree in higher education.